What Does Home Insurance Cost in Washington State in 2026?

 Is home insurance required in Washington state?

-Home insurance is not legally required by Washington state law, but virtually all mortgage lenders will require it as a condition of your loan.
-Even if you own your home outright, going without coverage in a state with significant earthquake, wildfire, and water damage risks is a substantial financial gamble that most financial advisors would strongly recommend against.
+Home insurance is not legally required by Washington state law, but virtually all mortgage lenders require it as a condition of your loan.
+Even if you own your home outright, going without coverage in a state with significant earthquake, wildfire, and water damage risks is a substantial financial gamble.
+Most financial advisors strongly recommend against it.

 Does Washington home insurance cover earthquake damage?

-No. Standard homeowners insurance policies in Washington — and across the entire United States — exclude earthquake damage.
+No. Standard homeowners insurance policies in Washington, and across the entire United States, exclude earthquake damage.
 To be covered, you must purchase a separate earthquake insurance policy or add an earthquake endorsement.
-Given Washington's position near the Cascadia Subduction Zone, this is one of the most critical coverage gaps for Washington homeowners to address.
+Given Washington's position near the Cascadia Subduction Zone with a roughly 37% probability of an M8.0+ event in the next 50 years, this is one of the most critical coverage gaps for Washington homeowners to address.

 What is the cheapest home insurance company in Washington state?

-Rates vary significantly by home value, location, and coverage level, but Mutual of Enumclaw, Safeco, Nationwide, and USAA (for military members) consistently rank among the most affordable options in Washington.
-Quotes from Safeco have been seen as low as $305/year in some ZIP codes, though most homeowners with $300,000+ in dwelling coverage can expect to pay $900–$1,600 annually.
+Rates vary significantly by home value, location, and coverage level, but Foremost, Grange, Mutual of Enumclaw, Pemco, and USAA (for military members) consistently rank among the most affordable options in Washington in 2026.
+Foremost averages around $943 per year statewide, and most homeowners with $300,000 or more in dwelling coverage can expect to pay $1,100 to $1,700 annually.
+Always compare at least three quotes because the same home can price very differently across carriers.

 Does home insurance in Washington cover wildfire damage?

-Yes — wildfire is typically covered under the "fire" peril in a standard homeowners insurance policy.
-However, if you live in a high-risk wildfire zone in eastern Washington, some insurers may limit coverage, raise premiums substantially, or decline to renew your policy.
-It's important to confirm your specific coverage terms and ask about any wildfire-related exclusions or sub-limits in your policy.
+Yes, wildfire is typically covered under the "fire" peril in a standard homeowners insurance policy.
+However, if you live in a high-risk wildfire zone in eastern Washington, some insurers may limit coverage, raise premiums substantially, or decline to renew your policy based on satellite-driven wildfire risk scores.
+Washington now requires at least 60 days' written notice before a non-renewal, giving you time to shop admitted carriers, surplus lines markets, and the state FAIR Plan.

-How much does flood insurance cost in Washington state?
+How much does flood insurance cost in Washington state in 2026?